nadeemsangrasi/hackathon-3-practice/README.md

-# Easy Guide to ShipEngine with Next.js (Without Creating Custom APIs and ShipEngine SDK)
+# Easy Guide to ShipEngine with Next.js (Without Creating Custom APIs or ShipEngine SDK)

 ## Table of Contents